Best Bites for Braces-Wearers: What Not To Eat

 Sugary and Sweet

 Whether hard or soft, sodas or sports drinks—sugar has a negative impact on teeth.
 The sweet stuff stays on your smile after consumption, generating excess enamel-destroying acid.
 This can lead to numerous issues including cavities, tooth decay—even gum disease.
 If you must indulge in a sugary snack or drink, make sure to rinse your mouth with water after consumption.
-And once 30 minutes has passed, brush off the remaining residue.
+And once 30 minutes have passed, brush off the remaining residue.

 Hard and Crunchy

 Ice cubes (when chewed) and hard edibles like popcorn and pretzels are on the list of foods to avoid with braces.
 This also applies to healthier items like apples, nuts, carrots and corn on the cob.
 They can bend or break critical pieces of your braces, resulting in another visit to your orthodontist.
 If you are thinking about getting braces, then hopefully this article isn’t scaring you off.
-You can easily find the right orthodontist for your just by doing a good amount of research.
+You can easily find the right orthodontist for you just by doing a good amount of research.
 You could even check out someone like Orthodontex – McKinney, but there are plenty of others that you could pick from.

 The good news?
 You don’t have to completely avoid all of these items.
 Modifications can be made to make eating easier and safer.
 Enjoy corn off the cob and cut apples and carrots into smaller, easier-to-chew pieces.
 There’s no need for your diet to suffer while you work on your smile.